PCOS and Fertility—All You Need to Know

 What Should Women Know About These Drugs?

-“Inevitably when you take medications, some women are very sensitive to Clomid and Letrozole, and the body’s natural response to more FSH is to ovulate two or three eggs.
+“Inevitably, some women are very sensitive to Clomid and Letrozole, and the body’s natural response to more FSH is to ovulate two or three eggs.
 So, the risk of twins and triplets does increase a tiny bit any time you take medication,” Dr. Huang explains.
-How likely is this to happen?
-Clomid and Letrozole increase the risk of twinning to about seven percent.
+To put a number on it: Clomid and Letrozole increase the risk of twinning to about seven percent.

 Vitamins for Managing PCOS